 You might say, in a sense, we’ve likely ALL “ghosted” at some point in life.
 We’ve even ghosted friends, co-workers and family members and treat it like it’s no big deal.
 That doesn’t necessarily make it okay, but there are very personal and oftentimes necessary reasons, especially if someone gave you an “answer” you simply aren’t satisfied with.
 And, yes, no answer is still an answer, while some answers can actually be hurtful on the forefront yet are still indirect or passive.
 For example, in dating:

-• When their effort starts to fizzle or their behavior goes hot and cold; they start dwindling in the frequency or quality of their texts (one word replies or they take *too long* to respond appropriately) and phone calls (their short in nature or you reach their voicemail with no consistency in response) as well as their attempts and effort at making plans to see you (attempts are slim to none, plans are often cancelled, “rain checked” or there’s always an “excuse” for lack of effort in making time).
+- When their effort starts to fizzle or their behavior goes hot and cold; they start dwindling in the frequency and quality of their texts (one word replies or they take *too long* to respond appropriately) and phone calls as well as their attempts and effort at making plans to see you (attempts are slim to none, plans are often cancelled, “rain checked” or there’s always an “excuse” for lack of effort in making time).
 This is called Bread-crumbing; you’re expecting their low-quality effort to change while tolerating low-quality effort at the same time, and when it doesn’t and they totally vanish…you claim ghosting.

 Remember, poor, undesirable behavior and maltreatment is also an answer.
 No answer is also an answer…it’s not always ghosting.
 It just may not be the answer [confirmation] you’re satisfied with.